 Pros & Cons of Using a Gaming System as a Streaming Device

-Pro: Game Consoles Are Becoming All-Round Entertainment Centres
+Pro: All-Round Entertainment Centres

 Once upon a time, the only thing you’d do with a PlayStation is play PlayStation games.
 This is changing.
 Modern consoles like the PlayStation 4 and Xbox One stream TV, play Blu-rays, listen to music, and let users surf the net in their living room, essentially becoming all-in-one entertainment hubs.
 When considering whether or not to buy a console, how many games you play isn’t the only question to ask.
 Do you need a Blu-ray player?
 A streaming device?
 A way to run Spotify?